 New innovations from Verisk enable insurers to overcome roadblocks to identify fraudsters such as these at the point of quote, when they are applying for insurance.

-What are SIU Alerts?
+What are Prior Loss Investigation Alerts?

-Key benefits of SIU Alerts:
+Key benefits of Prior Loss Investigation Alerts:

 - Enhanced risk insights: Gain deeper insights into potential fraud with three new RCPOS reason codes: